Anatomy of a Backbend - Part 2

 See when we refer to the thoracic spine in a backbend, we can’t solely just refer to the ribcage, sternum and spine.
 We also need to include the scapulothoracic joint.
 This is the term we give the shoulder blade sitting in space on the upper back.
 We have previously delved quite deep into shoulder anatomy so we won’t be going into full depth with today’s blog, but what’s important to know is that our shoulder blades can to some degree physically impede our back bending movement if they aren’t moved out of the way.

+The key take home message here is to use our muscles to engage our shoulder blades and move them out of the way to access greater thoracic extension.
 The stabilisers of our scapulothoracic joint are our rotator cuff muscles & rhomboids, whilst our movers are primarily the serratus anterior, upper trapezius and lower trapezius muscles.

-Thoracic and scapula kinematics in a backbend
+Cues for thoracic and scapula kinematics in a backbend

 This can be done in a 3-step process: